Skip to Content

 Pour in the water.

-Sliced prosciutto, chopped into pieces, on a neon green cutting board.
+Sliced prosciutto on a green cutting board.

 While that’s mixing, slice your prosciutto.